RM-Jensen/startup/README.md

 - **DB/Login** - Store users and balances in database.
 Register and login users.
 Credentials securely stored in database.
 Can't play unless authenticated, can't wager more than current balance.
 - **WebSocket** - When your balance passes another user's, that user is notified.
 Defend your spot!
 - **React** - Application ported to use the React web framework.

+## HTML Deliverable
+For this deliverable I built out the structure of my application using HTML.

+- **HTML pages** - Three HTML pages that represent the ability to login, play blackjack, and view player balances.
+- **Links** - Each page links to each other page in the header.
+- **Text** - Text indicates how to login and hit (ask for another card from dealer).
+The application does not call for much text.
+- **Images** - Cardback images for the deck and house's cards are implemented.
+Same image is used as a placeholder for the player's cards, too - will be replaced once the application supports giving them actual cards.
+- **DB/Login** - Username and Password boxes with submit button for login.
+Scores shows different users' balances from the database.
+- **WebSocket** - Users are notified in real time when another user wins or loses a game.
+- **Third Party Calls** - Balance sheet will use a third-party service to get conversion rate when showing values in Euros.